sysbiolab/RGraphSpace/docs/articles/geometries.md

 ![](geometries_files/figure-html/Geometry%20-%202-1.png)

-Next, build a set of decorative `sf` shapes, unrelated to the graph, with no inherent size or position of their own:
+Next, we build a set of decorative `sf` shapes, unrelated to the graph, with no inherent size or position of their own.

 ``` r